 Computer Science 477 (1-5).
-Advanced Topics In Computer Science Prerequisite: Consent of Instructor.
+Advanced Topics in Computer Science This course will often be used to supplement other courses with additional work at a more advanced level.
+Prerequisite: Consent of Instructor.

 Computer Science 489.
 Experiential Prior Learning (1-5) Majors in Computer Science with significant prior experience in computers may have some of their experience count for academic credit toward their degree.
 In order to be considered for experiential learning credit the student must have completed CS 212, CS 213, and CS 220 and have the approval of the department.